+This work funded in part by the Pervasive Technology Institute and Microsoft.
 Our special thanks to Dr. Geoffrey Fox for providing us early access to FutureGrid resources and valuable feedback on our work.
-We also thank Chathura Herath for discussions.
+We also would like to express our thanks to Chathura Herath for discussions.